Gender Pay Gap 2020

-- We will continue to offer improved opportunities for flexible working amongst our scientific researchers;
+- We will continue to breakdown attitudes to flexible working patterns for more senior scientific researchers.

 Increasing diversity is the right thing to do.
-It means everyone is entitled to equal opportunities and it also means that through increased diversity we are better able to conduct world-leading cancer research projects so that we can realise Cancer Research UK’s ambition of 3 in 4 people surviving their cancer by 2034.
+It is a fundamental aspect of encouraging equal opportunities for all.
+Through increased diversity we will be better able to conduct innovative and world-leading cancer research in support of Cancer Research UK's ambition of 3 in 4 people surviving their cancer by 2034.